• Skip to primary navigation

 © istockphoto.com / yoh4nn

-The proposed research project will examine how this new reform will affect employment at the firm and industry level.
-Given the high urban unemployment rate in Ethiopia, which stands above 50% among the youth, it is crucial to understand the impact of the pension reform on the private sector’s ability to create better quality jobs as well as its implications on productivity and wages.
+This project aimed at evaluating the labour market implications of a major social insurance reform program in Ethiopia introduced in June 2011.
+Employment based and mandatory pension schemes for workers in the formal private sector of Ethiopia were introduced by this reform.
+Given the high urban unemployment rate in Ethiopia, which at the time of the project stood above 50% among the youth, it is crucial to understand the impact of the pension reform on the private sector’s ability to create better quality jobs as well as its implications on productivity and wages.
 This should be examined in the context of the rapid economic growth in Ethiopia in the past two decades and the government’s massive infrastructural investment programme to facilitate private sector participation.

 Project Overview